s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 Additionally it could be made possible to use this mechanism to locally override *converts* inherited from further up in the tree, for example to specialize types based on their context in the system.

+<div class="sidenote">see also <mmm-embed raw path="../references/alternatives-to-trees"></mmm-embed>
-The biggest downside to this approach would be that it  presents another pressure factor for, while also reincforcing, the hierarchical organization of data, thereby exacerbating the limits of hierarchical structures.<div class="sidenote">see also
+</div>The biggest downside to this approach would be that it  presents another pressure factor for, while also
-<mmm-embed raw path="../references/alternatives-to-trees"></mmm-embed></div>
+reincforcing, the hierarchical organization of data, thereby exacerbating the limits of hierarchical structures.

 ### code outside of the system
 At the moment, a large part of the mmmfs codebase is still separate from the content, and developed outside of mmmfs